badges/shields/doc/TUTORIAL.md

 3. Our module must export a class which extends `BaseService`
 4. `url()` declares a route.
 We declare getters as `static`.
     * `base` defines the static part of the route.
-    * `pattern` is a pattern defining the variable part of the route.
+    * `pattern` defines the variable part of the route.
 It can include any number of named parameters.
-These are handled by [`path-to-regexp`][path-to-regexp].
+These are converted into regular expressions by [`path-to-regexp`][path-to-regexp].
 5. All badges must implement the `async handle()` function.
 This is called to invoke our code.
 Note that the signature of `handle()` will match the capturing group defined in `url()` Because we're capturing a single variable called `text` our function signature is `async handle({ text })`.
 Although in this simple case, we aren't performing any asynchronous calls, `handle()` would usually spend some time blocked on I/O. We use the `async`/`await` pattern for asynchronous code.
 Our `handle()` function returns an object with 3 properties:
     * `label`: the text on the left side of the badge
     * `message`: the text on the right side of the badge - here we are passing through the parameter we captured in the URL regex